 Code Vein Dark Souls JRPG

-To elaborate on the last point: I wrote my first iteration of this article back in 2020; at that time, Dark Souls was the best example of why the definition of a "design JRPG" was failing to hold true.
-And six years later?
-Well, things have changed as much as ever.
+To explain the last point further, I wrote the first draft of this article in 2020, and at the time, Dark Souls was the best indication of why the definition of a design JRPG was failing.
+And what about now, six years later?
+Well, not much has changed.

-If Dark Souls is a JRPG, and I think I've presented enough evidence to support the assertion, then it stands to reason that Elden Ring must also fall within this definitional construct as well.
-Both games are developed by the same Japanese studio and directed by the same Japanese Game Director; the only difference is scope, and scope has never been a factor in the definitions associated with JRPG titles.
+If Dark Souls is a JRPG, which I think I have provided enough justification for, it likely follows that Elden Ring would also have to fit that same definitional construct.
+Both are made by the same Japanese studio and directed by the same Japanese Game Director.
+The only difference is scope, and scope has never been a factor in the definitions pertaining to JRPGs.

-Final Fantasy XVI continued that same trend all the way through 2023.
-The combat design was taken over by someone from the DMC team at Square Enix (the company who owns Final Fantasy).
-And when it was finished, it was pretty much a character action game with stats added on.
-It didn’t care how many people were in a party at the same time.
-And it also did not use any type of turn based combat.
-And it did not have menus during the battle.
-In fact, aside from having Final Fantasy on the cover, it was about as much “classic JRPG design” as possible without having any aspect of classic JRPG design whatsoever.
+Final Fantasy XVI merely continued the same trends as previous titles in the franchise all the way through 2023.
+The combat design was given to someone from the DMC team at Square Enix, and when it was done, it was basically a character action game with stats.
+It was fine with however many people were in a party.
+There was also no turn based combat, no menus during combat, and aside from having Final Fantasy on the cover, it did not have enough classic JRPG design elements to be considered a JRPG.

-Did anyone ever question why it was a JRPG or why it should be called that?
-Nope!
-Because it is a Final Fantasy game, and it was made by a Japanese studio, and directed by a “Japanese” Director, thus meeting the geographic criteria for being a JRPG as (historical) proof that JRPG remains a geography based term even if the design approach is no longer based on that original term.
+Was there any questioning as to why it was a JRPG or why it should be called that?
+No!
+It's a Final Fantasy game, made by a Japanese studio, directed by a “Japanese” Director, so it meets the geographic criterion for being a JRPG as (historical) proof that JRPG is still a geography-based term even if the design approach is no longer based on that original term.

-I have not been too easy on people who want certain aspects of JRPGs specifically defined, yet I also can break down my own definitions of JRPGs in the same manner.
-I will explain the issues with my definition of JRPG, and will explain why I continue to support it.
-If you need a definition, here is my Webster's JRPG definition:
+I haven't been too easy on people wanting certain parameters on JRPGs, but I can also be specific on my own parameters for JRPGs.
+I will address the problems with my definition of JRPG, and also explain the reasoning behind this definition.
+For those needing a definition, here is my Webster's JRPG definition:

 One of the very first problems with the way I have defined JRPG is the issues with ethnicity and location.
 For instance, what about me being a Japanese citizen, but creating my JRPG in Chicago?
 Or if my team consists of half Mexicans, but we live in Tokyo?
 Etc.,....